edomora97/ductile/README.md

 [![crates.io](https://img.shields.io/crates/v/ductile.svg)](https://crates.io/crates/ductile)
 [![Docs](https://docs.rs/ductile/badge.svg)](https://docs.rs/ductile)

-A channel implementation that allows both local in-memory channels and remote TCP-based channels with the same interface.
+A channel implementation that allows both local in-memory channels and remote TCP-based/Unix channels with the same interface.

 ## Components

 This crate exposes an interface similar to `std::sync::mpsc` channels.
-It provides a multiple producers, single consumer channel that can use under the hood local in-memory channels (provided by `crossbeam_channel`) but also network channels via TCP sockets.
+It provides a multiple producers, single consumer channel that can use under the hood local in-memory channels (provided by `crossbeam_channel`) but also network channels via TCP/Unix sockets.
 The remote connection can also be encrypted using ChaCha20.

 Like `std::sync::mpsc`, there could be more `ChannelSender` but there can be only one